 8. DON’T buy shoes

 The word “shoe” in Cantonese (鞋) has the same sound as a sigh.
-That’s why you’re not suggested to buy new shows during Chinese New Year, as it means that you’re going to jinx yourself with loads of disappointments and miserable events that will make you sigh in the coming year.
+That’s why you’re not suggested to buy new shoes during Chinese New Year, as it means that you’re going to jinx yourself with loads of disappointment and miserable events that will make you sigh in the coming year.
 So, as pretty as those kicks look, put ’em down (for now)!

 9. DON’T buy books